 This course is the culmination of the Master of Arts in Ministry program.
 Through a Capstone Project, students will demonstrate competence in program objectives and will integrate what they have learned on a scholarly level into practitioner settings appropriate to their concentration.
 Students will also develop a Personal Credo and Philosophy of Ministry.Prerequisite: Completion of major or concentration courses.
 MIS Missions

 Pastoral Care and Counseling Concentration

-PASTORAL CARE AND COUNSELING 12
+PASTORAL CARE & COUNSELING 12 HOURS

 The Pastoral Care and Counseling Concentration is designed for those ministers who are called to a counseling ministry.
 The concentration is not designed to qualify the graduate to work as a licensed counselor.
 Completion of the Pastoral Care and Counseling Concentration verifies successful completion of the courses required to earn the concentration and does not constitute a certificate or license that is required under Ohio law of any other state law to engage in the practice of professional counseling.

 Integration of theory and application through practical counseling methodologies with emphasis on the counseling process of relational, assessment, goal setting, intervention, and termination stages.

 This course is designed to introduce, examine ethical principles, and challenge the thinking of the student, endeavoring to make application to the pastoral counselor and similar ministries.
 The student will investigate legal elements of pastoral ministry and the local church, including online exploration of lawsuits involving various ministries.

 Integration of a Christian worldview, Scripture, and theological reflection into the pastoral counseling process with emphasis on thinking critically about the counselor’s and counselee’s belief systems in light of the Gospel, and its contribution to wholeness and healthy functioning.